-Fear of Needles and the COVID-19 Vaccine: A Guide for Professionals When Working with People with Disabilities
+Fear of Needles

+A Guide for Professionals When Working with People With Disabilities

-Needle hesitancy varies among people, with the most extreme cases being those with Trypanophobia (fear of needles).
+Needle hesitancy varies among people, with the most extreme cases being those with trypanophobia (fear of needles).
 About 25% of adults have a fear of needles and will avoid medical care because of this.
-These rates of may be higher for people with disabilities for many reasons including:

-- Not understanding why they need to get the procedure

-- Increased sensitivity to physical pain

-- Increased emotional stress or anxiety
+These rates of may be higher for people with disabilities for many reasons including not understanding why they need to get the procedure, increased sensitivity to physical pain, or increased emotional stress or anxiety.